-Herbert’s not so good at staying on task, but Pip helps him.
+Herbert's not so good at staying on task, but Pip helps him.
 They order a delicious dinner and a good bottle of wine, and they add up all of their debts.
 Afterwards, Pip arranges the bills in neat little piles, and he feels really good about himself.
-He feels like he has accomplished something, he feels smart, and he feels like he has helped his good friend.
+He feels like he's accomplished something, he feels smart, and he feels like he's helped his good friend.

 Suddenly, a note is slipped through the door.
 Pip opens it and discovers that his sister, Mrs. Joe, has died and that her funeral will be on Monday.
 Guilt-city, here we come.